-This guidance covers pregnant women who currently require blood pressure monitoring (at varying frequencies) throughout the antenatal and postnatal period...
+This guidance covers pregnant women who currently require blood pressure monitoring (at varying frequencies) throughout the antenatal and postnatal period, during the period of COVID-19 pandemic.

-For service userswith chronic hypertension, gestational hypertension or preeclampsia, more frequent BP monitoring is required, over and above standard antenatal care.
+For women with chronic hypertension, gestational hypertension or pre-eclampsia, more frequent BP monitoring is required, over and above standard antenatal care.

-Other groups of service users may also require increased frequency if they have additional risk factors or are developing pregnancy hypertension.
+Other groups of women may also require increased frequency if they have additional risk factors or are developing pregnancy hypertension.
 The aim of BP self-monitoring is to reduce face-to-face consultations while maintaining a level of safety.